 Goucher College Orchestra

 The Goucher College Orchestra (GCO) is the student orchestra of Goucher College.
 Membership is open to Goucher students by audition for credit (1.5) or audit.
 Goucher faculty and staff may also participate, however this not a community orchestra.
 Additional musicians are contracted for dress rehearsals and performances depending on student enrollment and repertoire requirements.
-GCO performs in the Goucher's Kraushaar Auditorium in the spring and the college's Haebler Memorial Chapel in the fall.
+GCO performs in the Goucher's Kraushaar Auditorium in the spring and in the college's Haebler Memorial Chapel in the fall.
 Regular rehearsals take place Tuesday and Thursday, 4:30-6 p.m., in Haebler Memorial Chapel.
 Goucher students and faculty often appear as soloists and guest conductors in concert.
 The orchestra performs major literature from the standard repertoire, as well as occasional works by advanced Goucher student composers.

 The Goucher Chorus presents three concerts each year, often in collaboration with choruses from other schools on the East Coast.
 The performances feature both a cappella music and music for chorus and orchestra and are performed at Goucher and other schools.
 The chorus rehearses twice a week and is open to students and faculty following a simple audition.
 Course credits may be earned for chorus participation.

 Small Musical Ensembles